umutbaris/horse-racing-service/README.md

 # horse-racing-service
-Implementig a horse racing simulator with PHP and a relational database.
+Implementig a horse racing simulator API with PHP and a relational database.

 **Technologies used**
 - Docker